filipw/Strathweb.CacheOutput/README.md

 ASP.NET Web API CacheOutput
 ========================

-A simple filter bringing caching options, similar to MVC's "OutputCacheAttribute" to Web API actions.
+A small library bringing caching options, similar to MVC's "OutputCacheAttribute", to Web API actions.
-Caching by default can only be applied to GET actions.

 **CacheOutput** will take care of server side caching and set the appropriate client side (response) headers for you.